 - 1 large egg

-- 2 tsps ground cinnamon (I used apple pie spice)
+- 2 tsps ground cinnamon (apple pie spice is delicious too)

 - Preheat oven to 375 degrees F. Grease a 24 mini muffin tin with non-stick cooking spray (or use liners, we prefer #nowaste).
 Set aside.